rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 When materials are brought to Rose Library, the responsible party will confirm what material has arrived and if the paperwork is completed.
 Information about the new acquisition will be entered into airtable, and any material will be reboxed (as necessary) and stored according to [link to storage information for acquisitions]

-### 2.2.2 Airtable
+### 2.2.2 Airtable and recording the acquisition stage

-Airtable is the system we use to document the process of acquisitions through accessioning.
-When materials come onsite, they are entered into the sheet and updated as the archivist moves through the process.
-The first step in documenting the collection, is creating a record in the [Acquisitions & Accessioning base in Airtable](<https://airtable.com/appxehhHnKmdPpzld/tblVOysdj8gmTooGt/viwM1W5reGNIwQRe3?blocks=hide>)
+Airtable is the system used to document the process of acquisitions through accessioning.
+When materials come onsite, they are entered into the [Acquisitions & Accessioning base in Airtable](<https://airtable.com/appxehhHnKmdPpzld/tblVOysdj8gmTooGt/viwM1W5reGNIwQRe3?blocks=hide>) and updated as the Collections Archivist moves through the process.

+Curators should submit Potential Acquisitions Report Form for [MSS](<https://airtable.com/shrFpKc5EDLllbV5j>) or for [Books](<https://airtable.com/shrsr8NWrF9B5F5Cx>) with as much information as possible.
+The forms should be submitted for all significant acquisitions where significant refers to either the size or the scope of the collection.
+This information will populate a record in the *Potential and/or Not yet Received Acquisitions (MSS/EUA)* table  It will appear in the "Cataloging Views" section for acquisitions that include books and the "Accessioning Views" section for acquisitions that include manuscript material.

-While it is best if materials and paperwork are logged together, materials without paperwork and paperwork information (before the physical transfer of materials) can be logged into Airtable.
-Start by searching the Acquisitions & Accessioning base in Airtable for information about the collection under the *Potential and/or Not yet Received Acquisitions (MSS/EUA)* heading on the left menu and update the record with any information from the deed or materials.
-[This may need an image, confirm other's view is not as complicated]
+While it is best if materials and paperwork are logged together, materials without paperwork or just the paperwork (before the physical transfer of materials) can be logged into Airtable.
+The Head of Processing should confirm the record has not been started by searching for information about the collection in the *Potential and/or Not yet Received Acquisitions (MSS/EUA)* table and create or update that record with any information from the deed or materials.

 |   **All fields preferred**                                   |                                                                                                                                                                                                                                               |
 |----------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 Creator|Usually the main heading of the collection, but can be the donor name Title|Collection title
-Stage|Drop down menu to describe the current point in the workflow Box or Manuscript|Drop Down menu
+Stage|Drop down menu to describe the current point in the workflow including whether it's awaiting paperwork or ready for accessioning
+Box or Manuscript|Drop Down menu
 Date of Invoice|Date found on the deed
 Date Recieved|Date materials arrived onsite